kkrugler/flink-training/README-Bootcamp.md

 tests will start a local Flink instance (aka `FlinkMiniCluster`).
 Because all the code is running in one JVM that is started by your IDE, you can put breakpoints in your code for debugging.

-The first time you run each different JUnit test, a popup menu will appear with two run options: test and testSolutions.
+The first time you run each different JUnit test, a popup menu will appear with two run options: `test` and `testSolutions`.
 For your code, you should pick `test`.
 If you are running the unit test for a solution, pick `testSolutions`.
+If you pick the wrong menu item, the test will fail with a "no tests found" error.
+You can fix this by selecting Run > Edit Configurations... from the menu, and deleting that run configuration.
+Then run the test again, and you'll get the popup menu where you can select the correct option.

 ![Selecting test task](images/selecting-test-action-intellij.png)